8. November 1939 (Denkmal)

 Can I buy tickets online?

-Check the official website for information regarding tickets and any potential fees.
+Check the official website for current information regarding entry and ticketing options.

 Are there restrooms and cafes?